dejay22kar/jay22kar/the-other-jay/the-rope.md

 their absence in reality,
 I’m caught in the middle

-Between million thoughts and thousands of words to say
+Between a million thoughts and thousands of words to say and
-and saying none to anyone,
+saying none to anyone,
 I’m caught in the middle

 Between reminding myself the past to learn from it and